N. Korea reports no new suspected COVID-19 cases | Yonhap News Agency

 N. Korea reports no new suspected COVID-19 cases

-SEOUL, July 30 (Yonhap) -- North Korea had no additional suspected COVID-19 cases, according to its state media Saturday.
+SEOUL, July 31 (Yonhap) -- North Korea had no additional suspected COVID-19 cases for the second consecutive day, according to its state media Sunday.

 "No new fever cases were reported" over a 24-hour period until 6 p.m. the previous day, the official Korean Central News Agency said, citing data from the state emergency epidemic headquarters.